It happens to us all.

 The best way to know which trust seal is ideal for your landing page is to conduct an A/B split test.
 Then, you can be sure which seal reassures your specific prospects and customers most of all.

 3. Poor Grammar and Misspelled Words

-Your landing page copy doesn’t have to win a Pulitzer Prize award, but it should be structured properly.
+Your landing page tactics don’t have to include copy that will win a Pulitzer Prize award, but it should be structured properly.
 Good grammar and correct spelling are important for your credibility as a person and business.

-Of course, don’t let perfection paralyze you.
-But, pay attention to your grammar – because you will be judged by what and how you write.
+Of course, don’t let perfection paralyze you when it comes to your landing page conversions.
+But, pay attention to your grammar – because not only does it impact your user experience but you will be judged by what and how you write.

 There are customers who will think less of your brand when they repeatedly come across poor grammar in your copy.

 On March 6th, 2012, Copyblogger shared the “15 Grammar Goofs That Make You Look Silly,” and it went viral.
 Content marketers and bloggers learned a lot from it.

 Do your best to write correctly.
 Every word, phrase, and sentence is important – no matter what industry you’re in, good grammar means business.